We have five factories and 19 years of experience in plant extracts

 - Keep detailed records of the preparation process, including the type of leaves used, the drying and crushing methods, and any adjustments made during the preparation.
 This documentation is important for quality control and reproducibility.

 Preparing the stevia plant for extraction is a meticulous process that requires attention to detail and adherence to best practices to ensure the final extract is of the highest quality.
-The next step, the extraction process itself, will build upon this foundation to yield a potent and pure Stevia Extract.
+The next step, the extraction process itself, will build upon this foundation to yield a potent and pure stevia extract.

 5. The Extraction Process